Ender 3 V2 – Mods Worth the Money???

 This brings us to the final mod which we undertook for this machine.
 The flex build plate in all its glory.
 Now, in my case I didn’t find it necessary, but it was useful for larger prints that took up most of the surface.
 On smaller prints, however, I found this to have the opposite effect, and this was the complete reverse of a glass build plate.
 So if you’re planning on printing smaller objects, then the glass build plate will do just fine.
 However, if you plan on filling up your build plate, then the PEI flex build plate is a great choice.
 There are some things you’ll want to keep in mind, though.
 The build plate temperature in my case need to be raised, and it needs to be within a 5 degree difference, otherwise the print would simply peel right off.
 Before you start printing with the flex build plate, try cleaning it with soap and water first, since some people including me had issues with the build surface until it was cleaned off.
 After that, you can use isopropyl alcohol to clean it’s surface or continue using soap and water instead.
 I would try both and see what works best for you.

 As you can see, not all the expensive mods provided all that much in return, so I would look at your use case to evaluate your needs instead.
-I am currently working on a comparison video for this machine and the Ender 3 S1 that just came out, so keep an eye out for that since I will be comparing which one was a better deal for your money.
+I did do a comparison on whether you should upgrade or simply purchase the Ender 3 S1 so if you’re trying to decide which one will be best for your use case, you can see that article HERE.

 Yasmeen completed both the 2D and 3D animation course at Algonquin College and worked in the animation industry as a freelancer for a number of years before being hired to manage the 3D printing services at ItsYeBoi.
 While using the Alias of "Jenny" during her services, she was responsible for the testing, maintenance and upgrading of the machine while also filming and developing 3D printable assets for various projects.